opentripplanner/OTPQA/README.md

     $ python gen_requests.py

-It takes no arguments, assumes the presence of endpoints_random.py and endpoints_custom.py in the same directory.
+It takes no arguments, assumes the presence of endpoints_random.csv and endpoints_custom.csv in the same directory.

 Then run the profiler with